uetke/website_content/blog/python/03_HDF5_python.rst

    for key in f.keys():
       print(key)

-Once you have read the data set that you want, you can do with it whatever you want, for example, displaying the maximum and minimum values in the array or selecting the first 15 values of it.
+Once you have read the data set that you want, you can check it by for example displaying the maximum and minimum values in the array, or selecting the first 15 values of it.
 These simple examples, however, are hiding a lot of the things that happen under the hood.

 In the example above, you can use ``data`` as an array.
-You can, for example, address the third element by typing ``data[2]``, our you could get a range of values with ``data[1:3]``.
-However, data is not an array but a dataset.
-You can see it by adding ``print(type(data))``.
-Datasets work in a completely different way than arrays because their information is stored on the hard drive and they don't load to RAM until we don't use them.
+You can, for example, address the third element by typing ``data[2]``, or you could get a range of values with ``data[1:3]``.
+Note that ``data`` is not an array but a dataset.
+You can see it by typing ``print(type(data))``.
+Datasets work in a completely different way than arrays, because their information is stored on the hard drive and they don't load it to RAM memory if we don't use it.
 The following code, for example, will not work:

 .. code-block:: python